JohnCoene/cicerone/README.md

 shinyApp(ui, server)
 ```

 All the options are detailed in the documentation of the object: `?Cicerone`.
-See the [post](https://blog.john-coene.com/posts/2019-11-20-cicerone/) for more information and some rambling.
+See the [post](https://blog.john-coene.com/posts/2019-11-20-cicerone/) for more information and some rambling on the logo and package name.